vaibhavvkumar/vaibhavvkumar/README.md

 ### Vaibhav Kumar-@vaibhavvkumar
 Hey👋!
-I am a software engineer and a full stack web developer focusing on improving the ride experience🛵Before that, I was in creating a static wenbsite of my YouTube channel.
+I am a software engineer and a full stack web developer focusing on improving the ride experience🛵Before that, I was in creating a static website of my YouTube channel.

 Previously worked on some mobile app development and front end web development.
 I love playing tennis, travelling, coffee, watching documentries, and all things space.